bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 ## Exercises (Optional)

-* Try configure codeception to allow running of different acceptance profile.
+* Try configure codeception to allow the running of different acceptance testing profiles.
 Can you test with PhpBrowser or selenium easily?
 Do you see any benefit of doing that?
 See [advanced codeception](http://codeception.com/docs/07-AdvancedUsage) for help.

 ## Resources